 Health History and Immunization

-Go to the patient portal and fill out your health history as accurately and thoroughly as possible and uploading your immunization and physical examination form.
+Go to the patient portal and fill out your health history as accurately and thoroughly as possible and upload your immunization and physical examination form.
 If your health history, immunization and physical examination information is not completed and uploaded to the patient portal prior to your arrival on campus, a hold will be placed on your MySlice account and you will be ineligible to register for a second semester.

 If you need further information, contact: